Tore602123/QuizApp/README.md

 - `getChoiceForCorrectOption(int correctOption)`: Returns the UI element ID of the correct answer option based on its index.
 This method is crucial for testing correct answer selection.
 - `getChoiceForIncorrectOption(int correctOption)`: Provides the UI element ID of an incorrect option, ensuring the test avoids the correct answer for validating error handling.

-**Conclusion**:
-These tests are designed to rigorously check the logical correctness of the user interaction within the `QuizActivity`, focusing on the accuracy of scorekeeping mechanisms in a controlled setting.
-Documentation of both successful and unsuccessful test outcomes provides a detailed record of the application's behavior under test conditions.